litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.02
+	- Modifications added due to new UCC capabilities.
+version: 0.11.01
+	- New sprite and Gump for Mariah
+	- Lord British's sprite has been retouched by Crysta the Elf.
+	- New data files for the bodies of Laurianna and Mariah.
+	- Bug in Final Fight made former party members useless.
+	- Fixed bug when Innkeepers came to reclaim the key.
+version: 0.11.00
+	- Merged in the 'Iteractions' part of Alun Bestor's 'Quests and Iteractions' mod.
+It is released under the GNU General Public License (with Alun Bestor's permission, of course).
+	- Added in the Crown Jewels of Britannia, with graphics by Crysta the Elf.
+	- Added new graphics (for spellcasting) to Iolo, Shamino, Dupre and Julia, by me, and to Lord British (from SI).
+	- Added new 'services' code; first service is healing, and all NPC healers now use it.
+	- Added Julia's hammer to the host of spellcasting items.
 version: 0.10.04
 	- New NPC spellbook graphics by Crysta the Elf.
 	- Added Dupre's Amulet and Shamino's Ankh (their spellcasting items)